-Enterprise and Wrike for Marketers Enterprise accounts can purchase Wrike Lock as an add-on.
+Enterprise Standard and Enterprise Pinnacle accounts can purchase Wrike Lock as an add-on.

 By default, your Wrike workspace data and attachments are protected by foundational encryption; however, Wrike Lock provides an additional layer of encryption.
 It encrypts the keys to your encrypted Wrike data with a master encryption key that's stored with Amazon Web Services’ Key Management Service (AWS KMS), allowing you to take control of access to your data.
 You own and manage your master encryption key, and it resides outside of Wrike.

 Step 1: Grant Wrike access to the key in Amazon KMS

 To generate an emergency recovery key for Wrike Lock, follow this manual.

 Wrike Support will validate the recovery key before enabling the encryption to ensure that it can be used for emergency recovery.

 Step 3: Encrypt your Wrike data